Clinton administration: 1993 to 2001

 Seal's legacy includes more than 2,000 newly discovered documents that now verify and quantify much of what previously had been only suspicion, conjecture, and legend.
 The documents confirm that from 1981 to his brutal death in 1986, Barry Seal carried on one of the most lucrative, extensive, and brazen operations in the history of the international drug trade, and that he did it with the evident complicity, if not collusion, of elements of the United States government, apparently with the acquiescence of Ronald Reagan's administration, impunity from any subsequent exposure by George Bush's administration, and under the usually acute political nose of then Arkansas governor Bill Clinton.

 Don't stop at Waco, Asa By Mara Leveritt September 03, 1999

-(about former Republican congressman Asa Hutchinson's involvement in Mena - he is now a top official in the Homeland Security)
+(about former Republican congressman Asa Hutchinson's involvement in Mena - who then became a top official in Homeland Security and then Governor of Arkansas)

 A selective passion for truth

 Last week I suggested that, rather than probing ad nauseum the president's lies about his extra-marital alliance(s), Washington could do us a favor by turning its investigative lights onto a question with some genuine national significance, to wit: